Here's what's in the bipartisan infrastructure bill - KTVZ

 As a result, the federal government will most likely spend less on the pandemic jobless programs than expected, but experts have questioned how much could be saved from unemployment.

-Another $49 billion would come from delaying a controversial Trump administration rule that would radically change how drugs are priced and paid for in Medicare and Medicaid.
+More savings would come from delaying a controversial Trump administration rule that would radically change how drugs are priced and paid for in Medicare and Medicaid until 2026, at the earliest.
 The measure would effectively ban drug makers from providing rebates to pharmacy benefit managers and insurers.
 Instead, drug companies would be encouraged to pass the discounts directly to patients at the pharmacy counter.
-It is expected to go into effect in 2023.
+It is currently expected to go into effect in 2023.
+The summary lists the savings as $49 billion.

-Also, the infrastructure proposal relies on generating $56 billion in economic growth resulting from a 33% return on investment on the long-term projects.
+Also, the infrastructure proposal relies on generating $56 billion in economic growth resulting from a 33% return on investment on the long-term projects, according to the summary.

-Lawmakers and the White House expect to raise another $28 billion by changing the tax reporting rules on cryptocurrency, $20 billion from future sales of spectrum auctions and to utilize $67 billion from spectrum sales that already occurred.
+Lawmakers and the White House expect to raise another $28 billion by changing the tax reporting rules on cryptocurrency, $20 billion from future sales of spectrum auctions and to utilize $67 billion from spectrum sales that already occurred, according to the summary.
 They also propose imposing various fees to tens of billions of dollars.

 Biden said in a statement that the bill won’t raise taxes on people making less than $400,000 a year and does not include a gas tax increase or fee on electric vehicles.
 He initially called for raising taxes on corporations to fund the infrastructure investments — but that proposal did not make it into the latest package after strong opposition from Republicans.

-Note: This story has been updated Sunday with the release of the bill text.